pheature-flags/pheature-flags/docs/architecture/README.md

 It will check if the given identity payload matches with the matching [segment](#segments) criteria.

+Anytime we can create a [custom strategies](/development/strategies) to fit our needs.

 ### Consumer Identity

 The Consumer identity is composed by two parts, the id itself and the consumer payload.The ID, is a unique string that